gileck/book-reader-app/book-parser/parser/steps/03-page-extraction-and-cross-page-merging/README.md

 - **Running Headers**: Removes repeated book titles and author names
 - **Position-Based Detection**: Checks first/last 3 lines of each page
 - **Conservative Approach**: Only removes clear header/footer patterns
+- **Colon Protection**: Lines ending with colons are **never** removed as they introduce lists or content sections
+  - Example: "fi nd a setup similar to this:" is preserved, not removed as a chapter title
+  - Prevents loss of list introductions and section headers
+  - Critical for maintaining document structure and readability

 ### Chapter-Level Concatenation
 - **Intelligent Joining**: Analyzes sentence terminators and capitalization